-Robert H. Gundry Chair of Biblical Studies, Old Testament, Professor S. Richter Professors C. Farhadian, W. Nelson, C. Reeder (chair), H. Rhee, T. Work, Associate Professor H. Beers Assistant Professor S. Yadav Scholar-in-Residence R. Gundry
+Robert H. Gundry Chair of Biblical Studies, Old Testament, Professor S. Richter

+Professors C. Farhadian, W. Nelson, C. Reeder, H. Rhee (chair), T. Work Associate Professor H. Beers, S. Yadav Scholar-in-Residence R. Gundry

-Description of the Major.
-The Religious Studies major at Westmont College offers the coursework and experiences students need to understand the Christian tradition in conversation with other traditions.
+$oldsymbol{D}$ escription of the Major.
+The Religious Studies major at

+Westmont College offers the coursework and experiences students need to understand the Christian tradition in conversation with other traditions.
 The foundation of the program is knowledge of the Bible, to which the faculty are committed as inspired and authoritative.
 Religious studies majors develop biblical and theological literacy, cultivate skills in interpretation, grow in theological judgment, and learn to celebrate the rich heritage of the Church in all its cultural contexts.
 Electives allow for advanced work in biblical studies, Greek and Hebrew, theology, Christian history, world religions and mission.
-Opportunities for study abroad in support of the major abound.
+Opportunities for study abroad and internships in support of the major abound.

-Distinctive Features.
-The major combines a 28-unit core with 20 units of elective credit.
+$oldsymbol{D}$ istinctive Features.
+The major combines a 28-unit core with

+20 units of elective credit.
 Majors may choose to concentrate in biblical interpretation, theological and historical studies, or world religions and Christian mission.
 The department welcomes religious studies minors and double majors, and we encourage students to pursue off-campus programs in a range of settings including the Middle East, Asia and San Francisco.
 Internship credit is available for local church ministries and internships.